peterhinch/micropython-lcd160cr-gui/README.md

  5. `ldd.py` Dropdown list and Listbox controls.
  6. `ldb.py` Modal dialog boxes.
  7. `ldb_if.py` As above but using an internal font.

-By the standards of the Pyboard this is a large library.
-The `lcd160_gui.py` program is too large to be compiled on-board (unless using a Pyboard D) and must be cross-compiled.
-The test programs have been run with a standard firmware build.
-If memory problems are encountered Python code (including font files) may be implemented as frozen bytecode.
+ 8. `lpt.py` Demo of plot module.
+ 9. `lptg.py` Plot with `TSequence` real time data acquisition.

+Synchronisation primitives in `primitives` directory.
+This directory has a minimum subset

+The organisation as a Python package means that cross compilation of `lcd160_gui.py` is no longer required on a Pyboard 1.1.
+To conserve RAM it is recommended that font files are implemented as frozen bytecode.
+To further reduce RAM this may be applied to other Python files.

-It is also wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
+It is wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
 The test programs require a ctrl-D before import.

-## 1.4 A performance boost
+## 1.5 A performance boost

 This will only make a significant difference to applications which render substantial amounts of text using Python fonts.